-.
+1.4.7.2 The decision to add a non-normative work item to the work programme shall be documented in the report of the meeting using the template in Annex A of [ITU-T A.13].
+Note that this may not be necessary to document the continuation of existing work (e.g., revision of an existing non-normative ITU-T publication).

+The report will explain why the meeting did not accept a work item.

+When a non-normative work item is completed, it is agreed per [ITU-T A.13].

+1.4.8 Each supporting member shall nominate and commit technical experts to the development of the work item (see Annex A).
+Participation of experts from the industry is encouraged.
+The participation of all study group experts is encouraged to develop the relevant work item and to support the standardization requirements from developing countries, if any.

+1.4.9 A (normative or non-normative) work item shall normally be marked as discontinued in the work programme if it has not given rise to any contribution for 18 months, after consultation of the experts nominated for the development of this work item (see clause 1.4.8).
+Any subsequent proposal to progress the work item shall include a revision of the template in Annex A of this Recommendation (or in Annex A of [ITU-T A.13] for a non-normative work item).
+Consequently, this work item is updated in the work programme.

 1.5 Liaison statements

-1.5.1 The following information shall be included in outgoing liaison statements prepared at study group, working party or rapporteur group meetings.
-When necessary, between scheduled meetings, the liaison statement may be prepared by an appropriate correspondence process and approved by the study group chairman in consultation with the study group management team.
+1.5.1 The following information shall be included in outgoing liaison statements prepared at study group, working party, rapporteur group, focus group or joint coordination activities (JCA) meetings.
+When necessary, between scheduled meetings, the liaison statement may be prepared by an appropriate correspondence process and approved by the study group (or focus group or JCA) chair in consultation with the study group (or focus group or JCA) management team.

-– List the appropriate Question numbers of the originating and destination study groups.
+– List the appropriate Question numbers of the originating study group (or the appropriate working group of the originating focus group).

-– Identify the study group, working party or rapporteur group meeting at which the liaison statement was prepared.
+– Identify the study group, working party, rapporteur group or focus group meeting at which the liaison statement was prepared.

 – Include a concise title appropriate to the subject matter.
 If this is in reply to a liaison statement, make this clear, e.g., "Reply to liaison statement from (source and date) concerning ...".

-– Identify the study group(s) and working party(ies) (if known) or other standards organizations to which it has been sent.
+– Identify the study group(s) and working party(ies) (if known), focus groups, JCAs or other standards organizations to which it has been sent.
 (A liaison statement can be sent to more than one organization.)

-– Indicate the level of approval, e.g., study group or working party, or state that the liaison statement has been agreed at a rapporteur group meeting.
+– Indicate the level of approval, e.g., study group or working party, or state that the liaison statement has been agreed at a rapporteur group, focus group or JCA meeting.

-– Indicate if the liaison statement is sent for action or comment or information.
+– Indicate if the liaison statement is sent for action or information.
 (If sent to more than one organization, indicate this for each one.)

 – If action is requested, indicate the date by which a reply is required.

-– Include the name and address of the contact person.
+– Include the name, role in the group when applicable, and contact information of the contact person.

 The text of the liaison statement should be concise and clear, using a minimum of jargon.